ellysh/video-game-bots/InGameBots/protection.md

 ```
 Now the `IsDebuggerPresent` check happens regularly in the main loop of the test application.
 OllyDbg debugger is detected even in case it is attached to the application.

 Let us consider ways to avoid this kind of debugger detection.
-First way is to modify register's value at the moment when condition of the `if` statement is checked.
+The first way is to modify register's value at the moment when a condition of the `if` statement is checked.
 This allows you to change the result of this check and to avoid an application termination.

 This is an algorithm to modify register's value: